🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 resources: ["pods"]

-This Role allows reading pods in the production namespace.
+This role can only read pods in the production namespace.
 Nothing else.

 2. ClusterRole